Male Canada lynx

 When he awoke he was in a soft bed of hay being loaded into the trailer for his long trip back to Tampa.

 Gilligan seems absolutely blissful in his new enclosure.
-In his first days he constantly sniffed all around soaking in the fresh air.
-He was also quite amazed with the wildlife that abounds at the sanctuary from cardinals, to lizards, to squirrels, he is very observant and intently watches as they flit and scurry about.
+In his first days, he constantly sniffed all around soaking in the fresh air.
+He was also quite amazed by the wildlife that abounds at the sanctuary from cardinals to lizards, to squirrels, he is very observant and intently watches as they flit and scurry about.

 Sponsor Gilligan the Canada Lynx: http://big-cat-rescue.myshopify.com/collections/sponsor-a-cat